 BTW, if you’re interested in the indicator that I use personally for very precise entries and exits.
 I’m happy to share that with you.
 Just send me an email at Barry@TopDogTrading.com, and I’ll show you how to get access to that indicator.

 What did you think of this tutorial on Leading Indicators?
 Enter your answer in the COMMENTS section at the bottom of this page.

 PLEASE PAY IT FORWARD BY SHARING THIS VIDEO & ARTICLE ON FACEBOOK OR TWITTER by clicking one of the social media share buttons.

-Also, I’m giving away one of my favorite new Leading Indicators tutorials.
+Also, I’m giving away one of my favorite trade strategies that works in trading the markets.
 Just fill out the yellow form at the top of the sidebar on the right.
 Once you do that, I’ll personally send you an email with the first video.

 Those interested in Leading Indicators that work in today’s markets also showed an interest in this video:

 Subscribe to my YouTube Channel for notifications when my newest free videos are released by clicking here: